JanNeuendorf/lorevault/README.md

 content = "This file was written by {{author}}." ignore_variables=false # This is the default.
 If true, the text is protected.
 ```
-They can not be used inside hashes, tags or types.
+They can not be used inside hashes, tags, types or other variables.

 ### Including Configs